levenc/posologyr/README.md

 ## Sample plots

-The RxODE model can be used to plot the individual PK profile.
+The RxODE models can be used to plot the individual PK profile.

 ``` r
 library(ggplot2)